sergiopolog/tlcs90-rom-reader/README.md

 |  MO-91044  |  ?  |  SDIP64  |  Jaleco  |  hayaosi1  |  No  |  -  |  -  |
 |  MO-92033  |  ?  |  SDIP64  |  Jaleco  |  peekaboo  |  No  |  -  |  -  |

-If you find more devices based on this MCU series, have additional info or successfully dump some, please let me know to add them to the above tables, just as reference.
+If you find more devices based on this MCU series, have additional info or successfully dump some, please let me know to add them to the above table, just as reference.

 ## Prototypes and previous versions